dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/syntax.md

 One of the greatest underlying assumptions about dbt is that its operations should be **stateless** and **<Term id="idempotent" />**.
 That is, it doesn't matter how many times a model has been run before, or if it has ever been run before.
 It doesn't matter if you run it once or a thousand times.
 Given the same raw data, you can expect the same transformed result.
 A given run of dbt doesn't need to "know" about _any other_ run; it just needs to know about the code in the project and the objects in your database as they exist _right now_.

-That said, dbt does store "state"—a detailed, point-in-time view of project resources, database objects, and invocation results—in the form of its [artifacts](/docs/deploy/artifacts).
+That said, dbt does store "state"—a detailed, point-in-time view of project resources (also referred to as nodes), database objects, and invocation results—in the form of its [artifacts](/docs/deploy/artifacts).
 If you choose, dbt can use these artifacts to inform certain  operations.
 Crucially, the operations themselves are still stateless and <Term id="idempotent" />: given the same manifest and the same raw data, dbt will produce the same transformed result.

 dbt can leverage artifacts from a prior invocation as long as their file path is passed to the `--state` flag.
 This is a prerequisite for:
 - [The `state:` selector](/reference/node-selection/methods#the-state-method), whereby dbt can identify resources that are new or modified